 - Doctor's Skill & Experience

-The doctor's skill critically affects the effectiveness of the HIFU treatment.
+The doctor's skill critically affects the effectiveness of HIFU treatment.
 Naturally, HIFU treatments by an expert doctor will be more costly.
 I will explain more on this point in the next section.

 - Brand of HIFU device

 HIFU treatments using Ultraformer and Ulthera yields a higher price because the original HIFU devices cost more than $75,000.
 There are also additional “consumable” costs for each HIFU treatment that a doctor adminsters.

 Now you understand why it's near impossible for HIFU treatments using the original technology to be cheap!

 - Number of Shots

 Typically, there is a standard recommended protocol for the number of HIFU shots that should be administered to each region of the face.
 However, clinics may customise the protocol and vary the number of HIFU shots.

 Important Tip: Always ask for the approximate number of HIFU shots that you are getting prior to the starting.
 An experienced doctor should be able to advise you on the number of shots required based on your facial analysis.
 If you have severe saggy skin, you will require more HIFU shots, which will be more expensive!

 However, you must bear in mind that it only makes sense for you to compare the number of shots amongst clinics that offer the same brand of HIFU.
 For example, the recommended number of Sygmalift shots will differ from the recommended number of Ultraformer shots.

 - Treatment protocols

-Sygmalift requires multiple treatment sessions whereas Ulthera and Ultraformer requires only 1 session every 6-12 months.
+Sygmalift requires multiple treatment sessions whereas Ulthera and Ultraformer require only 1 session every 6-12 months.

 For HIFU treatments that require multiple sessions, you should always find out the total cost of the treatment package instead of focusing on just one treatment session alone.